 Introduction

 The Department of Forensic Medicine at UMDC plays a vital role in shaping the medical curriculum.
 Established to provide quality education and practical training the department helps MBBS students understand the link between medicine and law.
-Forensic Medicine education at UMDC focuses on teaching students how medical knowledge can be applied to legal cases, such as injury assessments, autopsies and medico-legal reporting for the purpose of Law and furtherance of justice.
+Forensic Medicine education at UMDC focuses on teaching students how medical knowledge can be applied to legal cases, such as injury assessments, autopsies and medico-legal reporting.

 Vision & Mission